 Template vs custom website: Which should I get?

-Now that you understand the differences between custom and template websites, only one question remains: Do I get a template website or a custom-built site?
+Now that you understand the differences between custom and off-the-rack template websites, only one question remains: Do I get a template website or a custom-built site?
 Although a custom site has several advantages over generic templates, it’s not always the obvious choice.
 Here are some of the crucial factors you should consider when deciding between the two:

 - Budget: Compare template vs custom website design pricings and choose the one that aligns with your budget.